hello-yaowq/as-1/README.md

 * [virtio ring buffer](http://www.ibm.com/developerworks/cn/linux/1402_caobb_virtio/)

 ## 5. Lua Script Integrated
-* support CAN device: CANcaseXL, [PeakCAN](http://www.peak-system.com/PCAN-USB.199.0.html?L=1), [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN),also provide a kind of python library for CAN access.
+* support CAN device by lascanlib: CANcaseXL, [PeakCAN](http://www.peak-system.com/PCAN-USB.199.0.html?L=1), [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN),also provide a kind of python library for CAN access.
+* support miscellaneous device by lasdevlib with the smae API interface "open/read/write/ioctl/close": rs232

 ## 6. aslinux simulation environment on QEMU
+* Now use one [makefile](https://github.com/parai/as/blob/master/release/aslinux/makefile) to bring up the QEMU [AGL](https://www.automotivelinux.org/) environment.
 * very simple and easy, with one single [Makefile](https://github.com/parai/as/blob/master/release/aslinux/script/vexpress-ca9.mk) to build out the kernel and the rootfs, and a [shell script](https://github.com/parai/as/blob/master/release/aslinux/script/run-vexpress.sh) to kick off the qemu virtual machine to execute that kernel and mount that rootfs.(for details check my [github.io page](http://parai.github.io/as/navigations/categories.html) on category linux)
 * aslinux build step